ICHIKAWA EBIZÔ VII

 3rd lunar month of 1856: Ichikawa Komazô VII took the name of Ichikawa Shinshô.

-1st lunar month of 1859: Ichikawa Shinshô took the name of Ichikawa Hakuen IV at the Nakamuraza, playing in the drama "Hatsudôchû Sugoroku Soga".
+1st lunar month of 1859: Ichikawa Shinshô took the name of Ichikawa Hakuen IV at the Nakamuraza, performing in the new year sogamono drama "Hatsudôchû Sugoroku Soga".

-3rd lunar month of 1859: his father Ichikawa Ebizô V died.
+23rd day of the 3rd lunar month of 1859 [5]: his father Ichikawa Ebizô V died.

 1874: Ichikawa Hakuen IV formally took the name of Ichikawa Ebizô VII.
 He unfortunately fell ill and died before performing under his new name.